geekiam/website/static/posts/how-to-use-git-flow.md

 description: Using git-flow CLI to automate a popular git branching and merging strategy
 summary: Using git-flow CLI to automate a popular git branching and merging strategy .
 Keywords: gitflow
-featureImage:
+feature:
   image: /uploads/version-control.png
-  imageAlt: How to use Git Flow
+  alt: How to use Git Flow
 date: 2020-05-10T20:29:50.183Z
 author: gary-woodfine
 tags: